Why was Fort Snelling Built in Minnesota? A visit to the Fort

 Visiting the Historic Fort Snelling

-Visiting Historic Fort Snelling is something Minnesotans should do at least once in their life.
+Visiting Historic Fort Snelling is something Minnesotans should do at least once in their lives.
 This summer it was on our to-do list, but we kept getting rained out.
 Thankfully we were able to make it this past weekend.

 It was a lot of fun for both my husband and I, as well as the kids.
 We learned so much about the history of Minnesota.
 What we didn’t realize was that most historical events can be traced back to this site.